 Hi, I’m Rudi Seitz, nice to meet you.

-I’m also a photographer and a blogger/essayist.
 I’m good at software engineering and that’s how I earn my living.

 I attended Stuyvestant High School in New York and went to college at Yale where I earned a BS/MS in Computer Science in 1998.
 From there I, entered a PhD program in theoretical computer science at MIT, did two years of graduate work, and decided to leave.

 There’s lots more to say — that’s why I write this blog.

 Here are some photos of me taken by Agnieszka Rytych-Foster, holding some of my paired prints:

 Oh, and according to Amazon, I’m no longer available.